xpac1985/pyASA/README.rst

 A Python wrapper for the Cisco ASA firewall REST API, aimed at network engineers starting into scripting.
 Does a lot of validation and other things to make scripting your firewall changes as easy and hassle-free as possible.

 **Be aware** - this is an early version and a lot of code might change in the future.
-Also, the Cisco API tends to be rather unstable and crash when using it a lot.
+Also, the Cisco API tends to be rather unstable and might crash when using it extensively.

 ============
 Installation